 Unlocked Phones and SIM cards

-They told me it would take two days.
-So, two days later, I messaged them again.
+On the cab ride to my hotel, I realized my next problem.
+No service.
+No roaming data, no anything.
+I made it to the hotel and connected to their wifi where 20 minutes of Google research told me I needed a French sim card and an unlocked phone.
+So, of course, I reached out to my phone company and they told me it would take two days.
+Slightly annoyed but still pushing on I went down to the front desk to inquire about SIM cards and the very helpful front desk lady gave me swift directions to an electronics store to purchase one.
+I tuck it away and two days later, I message them again.
 Only to find out the man had unlocked it that first night and I could have inserted it at any time.
 I was annoyed.
 I had spent two days getting lost in the city, buying clothes, and avoiding following through on any of my major plans until I could get everything figured out.

-My clothes came on that same day and despite all the irritation, I couldn’t help but be excited to get everything started.
+My clothes came on that same day, after I had settled on buying a few new pieces of course, and despite all the irritation, I couldn’t help but be excited to get everything started.
 For the next two days, that’s exactly what I did.
 I went to the Eiffel Tower every morning and got hot chocolate at a café across the street.
 Took pictures, got lost in the city, walked along the Seine, went to the Louvre, and got on tourist buses.
 I even decided to get a tattoo at the last minute, and I loved every moment of it all.

 COVID-19 in Paris?